-• The School District reimburses the cost of Medicare Part B premiums to both retirees and covered spouses.
-Surviving spouses are not eligible for Medicare Part B Reimbursement.

-• The Medicare part B reimbursement was frozen at \$104.90/ month for all retirees effective September 2016.
+- The School District reimburses a portion of the cost of Medicare Part B premiums to both retirees and covered spouses that retire prior to 9/1/2019.
+As a result of the district establishing its own viable self-funded insurance plan, only district employees (not spouses) will be reimbursed a portion of the Medicare Part B premiums for those retiring after 9/1/19.
+Surviving spouses are not eligible for Medicare Part B Reimbursement. - The Medicare part B reimbursement was frozen at \$104.90/ month for all retirees effective September 2016.

-Retirees and spouses are required to make a contribution towards the cost of coverage based upon their cost sharing agreement with the District.
+Retirees are required to make a contribution towards the cost of coverage based upon their cost sharing agreement with the District.
 Current retirees were supplied with their specific cost sharing arrangement in the data provided by the District.
 Future retirees are assumed to receive the following cost sharing arrangements.